-Note that unlike raw binary output, which overwrites any existing files, when using mnc output the model will create new directories if the parameters mnc_use_outdir and mnc_outdir_str are set.
-However, if those parameters are not set the model will terminate with an error if one attempts to overwrite an existing file (i.e., if re-running in a previous run directory, one needs to delete all .nc files before restarting).
+Unlike raw binary output, which overwrites any existing files, when using mnc output the model will create new directories if the parameters mnc_use_outdir and mnc_outdir_str are set, as above; the model will append a 4-digit number to mnc_outdir_str, starting at 0001, incrementing as needed if existing directories already exist.
+If these parameters are NOT set, the model will terminate with an error if one attempts to overwrite an existing .nc file (in other words, to re-run in an previous run directory, one must delete all .nc files before restarting).
+Note that our subdirectory name choice mnc_test is required by MITgcm automated testing protocols, and can be changed to something more mnemonic, if desired.